turnerud/turnerud.github.io/index.md

 Here I'm able to get some hands-on experience and familiarity with Active Directory.
 I'm given a list of tasks and utilize Powershell and the AD GUI to accomplish them.

 ### [Network Enumeration Lab](./nmap-lab.md)
-I'm given three tasks where I use 'nmap' to scan a target, having to bypass firewall rules and be as quiet/efficient as possible.
+I'm given three tasks where I use 'nmap' to scan a target, having to bypass firewall rules and be as quiet or efficient as possible to not alert the IDS/IPS.

 ## Cryptology